DeepikaReddy0717/Delizee/README.md

 * **Node.js:** For handling app logic and server-side code
 * **MySQL:** For storing all data like users, orders, menus, and more

 ---
+## Conclusion

+Delize aims to make food delivery fast, affordable, and hassle-free.
+With roles clearly defined and modern tech stacked up, we built a smooth platform for everyone — customers, restaurants, delivery agents, and admins.
+This project helped us sharpen our skills and work as a team to solve real-world problems.

+---
 ## 📌 How to Run the Project Locally